PixarAnimationStudios/ruby-jss/README.md

 * {Jamf::Scopable} - a module that handles Scope for those objects that can be scoped.
 It defines the Scope class used in those objects.
 Instances of Scope are where you change targets, limitations, and exclusions.

-* {Jamf::MDM} - a module that handles sending MDM commands.
+* {Jamf::MDM} - a module that handles sending MDM commands via the Classic API.
 It is accessed via the Computer and MobileDevice classes and their instances.

 ## Object-related API endpoints